-The potential is also there for some soggy weather in Newfoundland.
-5-15 mm of rain is possible in St. John's and St. Lawrence -- two regions that were hit hard by Hurricane Igor earlier this week.
-Flood waters have receded since the storm hit, but damage is widespread.
-Roads are cut off, trees are down, and many residents are still waiting for the power to come back on.
+There's potential for some soggy weather in Newfoundland as well.
+5-15 mm of rain is possible in the St. John's and St. Lawrence -- two regions that were hit hard by Hurricane Igor this week.

 For closer look at your local weather conditions, click our Canadian Cities Index.
 You can also tune into The Weather Network on TV, where our National Forecast comes up at the top and bottom of every hour.